-Story-wise, this one is rather simple, most of the better stuff reserved for the actual video game.
+Story-wise, this one is rather simple.
+Most of the better stuff was reserved for the actual video game.
 It’s a pretty cut and dry ‘we tread where we don’t belong and now we’re fucked’ stories.

 A mysterious alien artifact, known as the marker, is found by miners on Aegis VII.
 The church of unitology, essentially a cult in the Dead Space universe (and, yes, likely based on scientology in some respects, though the creators deny this) dispatch a crew on the planet cracker, the USG Ishimura, to retrieve the artifact and bring it back to earth.

 Unitologists believe the markers are sacred religious artifacts that are key in bringing eternal life and paradise to the human race.
 I won’t go into the true meaning and purpose behind the markers because they don’t explore it in the movie, and it’s ultimately unimportant to this review.
 The point is, because of the marker, people on Aegis VII and eventually the Ishimura start going crazy and falling victim to the necromorphs, killing each other and themselves.

 Alissa Vincent, Chief of Security on the Ishimura, is set out, albeit against the wishes of the captain, Mathius, who is secretly a unitologist, to rescue any survivors on board the Ishimura once the infection reaches the ship.